top of page

 “Begin!”

-At Jack’s signal, Charlotte moved.
+At Jack’s signal, Charlotte swished her arm.
 Vines burst from the ground, lashing toward Hoche’s legs with unerring speed and precision.

 Charlotte lunged, blade lifting.
 Her target was his open arm.
 Just one touch and—

-He turned his focus to the vine still coiled around his other arm, muscles tensing to tear it free.
+Their eyes met.
+In the mirrored blue of his gaze, she saw her own face, clouded with raw unease.
+He held her for a heartbeat longer, then turned his focus to the vine still coiled tight around his other arm, muscles flexing as he strained to rip it free.

-If he broke it—if that restraint gave way—he’d capture me for real.
+If he breaks it, he’ll capture me for real.

-Magic surged.
-Before she could think, it answered her instinct.
+Before she could think, the magic answered her instinct.
 A thick wave of vines burst from the ground between them, forcing them apart.

 Then—one vine snapped forward, wild and uncontrolled, whipping dangerously close to Hoche’s right eye.